 - 13.5 Ameren coal ash contaminants exceed state health levels

 - 14 Ameren to lower mercury and other coal plant emissions

 - 15 Ameren Missouri cuts back on energy efficiency

 Ties to the American Legislative Exchange Council

-Ameren is a member of the American Legislative Exchange Council (ALEC) as of 2011.
+Ameren has been a member of the American Legislative Exchange Council (ALEC) as of 2011.
 It sponsored "Missouri Night" at Antoine's Restaurant in New Orleans during the 2011 ALEC Annual Meeting.
-It has been a member of ALEC since at least 2003.
+It has been a member of ALEC since at least 1998.

 ALEC is a corporate bill mill.
 It is not just a lobby or a front group; it is much more powerful than that.
 Through ALEC, corporations hand state legislators their wishlists to benefit their bottom line.
 Corporations fund almost all of ALEC's operations.
 They pay for a seat on ALEC task forces where corporate lobbyists and special interest reps vote with elected officials to approve “model” bills.
 Learn more at the Center for Media and Democracy's ALECexposed.org, and check out breaking news on our PRWatch.org site.